Access4all/adg/pages/introduction/license/README.md

 changed: "2018-06-15"
 ---

-# A license for a 100% true Open Source
+# A license for 100% true Open Source

 **The Accessibility Developer Guide (ADG) is published under the MIT License.
 Copyright © 2018, «Access for all», Swiss Foundation for technologies that fit the needs of persons with disabilities.**